polarfire-soc/polarfire-soc-amp-examples/mpfs-rpmsg-bm/README.md

 - Bare metal + Bare Metal

+- Linux + Bare Metal

 The project can be compiled using SoftConsole or externally by using the provided Makefile.
 This allows to integrate and build the application in Yocto and Buildroot environments.

 ## How to build this example

+### Linux + Bare Metal AMP configuration

+This project can be built using Yocto or Buildroot when using the Icicle Kit AMP machine.

+The application is configured to run from DDR on U54_4 application core.

+Instructions on how to build and run the Linux + Bare Metal demo are available [here](https://github.com/polarfire-soc/polarfire-soc-documentation/tree/master/asymmetric-multiprocessing/amp.md).

 ### BM + BM AMP Configuration